Launching from YC, Eclipse Foods casts a long shadow over the $336 billion dairy industry

 If that was the rationale, it’s increasingly unnecessary for modern living, and may indeed be more of a hazard to human health.

-Global meat and dairy producers could count among the largest contributors to climate change if their growth remains unchecked, according to a report from the non-profit Grain.
+Global meat and dairy producers could count among the largest contributors to climate change if their growth remains unchecked, according to a report from the nonprofit Grain.

 They estimate that meat and dairy consumption should be reduced by 81 percent in order to meet global emissions reduction targets.